 The parking operation at PIT is the largest non-aeronautical operating revenue generator for the Airport.
-There was \$33.9 million of parking revenue included in the results of the Airport for 2017.
-Management expects net parking revenues to continue to improve in 2018 as they are directly related to enplanements.
-The Airport currently has approximately 2,100 short-term parking spaces, 3,100 long-term parking spaces, and 8,000 extended-term parking spaces.
+There was \$36.9 million of parking revenue included in the results of the Airport for 2018.
+Management expects net parking revenues to continue to improve in 2019 as they are directly related to enplanements.
+The Airport currently has approximately 2,100 short-term parking spaces, 4,350 long-term parking spaces, and 7,900 extended-term parking spaces.

-Consistent with the AOA, the net cost of operating the Airport is passed on to the Signatory air carriers through airline rates and charges.
+Consistent with the AOA, the net cost of operating the Airport is passed on to the signatory air carriers through airline rates and charges.
 Therefore, any reduction in fees directly benefits the carriers' level of profitability at the Airport.
 The Authority intends to continue the application of these funds throughout the duration of the receipt of Gaming Act revenues and the PFC authorization applicable to the use of PFC funds.
 Management is actively monitoring and adjusting the operation of the Airport to match the activity of the airline tenants.
 Operating costs have been reduced wherever possible, non-airline revenues enhanced, and innovative ideas that improve the efficiency of the Airport implemented.

 On December 5, 2012, the Authority opened bids for the exploration, drilling and production of minerals, namely Marcellus Shale natural gas, on the properties of PIT and AGC.
 CNX Gas Company LLC was the sole qualified bidder.
 On February 8, 2013, the Authority Board awarded the bid and authorized execution of a lease with CNX Gas Company LLC.
 Upon execution, the Authority received an up-front bonus payment of \$42.8 million with an additional \$3.5 million held in escrow until certain property deed mineral rights issues are resolved, but not later than two years from the date of the lease execution.
-These bonus payments, along with the associated ground and surface rental payments, are being accreted proratably over the five-year initial term of the lease based upon straight-line methodology.
+These bonus payments, along with the associated ground and surface rental payments, were accreted proratably over the five-year initial term of the lease based upon straight-line methodology.
 Lease execution with CNX occurred on February 22, 2013.
 During the years 2013 through 2016, all bonus and rent payments covering the initial term were received.
 The total of all such payments received was \$49.6 million.
-These payments are being amortized over the remaining life of the lease from the date of payment.
 In addition to these initial payments, the Authority began receiving monthly royalty revenue payments during 2016.
 Royalty revenues over the life of the drilling operations will be recognized as earned.
 Net revenues from the natural gas lease are being used to reduce airline rates and charges and for capital expenditures, including economic development, at the Airport.
-During 2017 and 2016, \$10.7 million was accreted annually from the bonus and rental payments with \$7.2 million and \$8.4 million, respectively, allocated to reduce airline rates and charges.
+During 2018 and 2017, a total of \$12.8 million was accreted from the bonus and rental payments with \$7.2 million allocated to reduce airline rates and charges in 2017.

-The following is a summary of the Authority's statements of revenues, expenses and changes in net position for the years ended December 31, 2017, 2016 and 2015 (in thousands):
+The following is a summary of the Authority's statements of revenues, expenses and changes in net position for the years ended December 31, 2018, 2017 and 2016 (in thousands):